mc-smp/AdvancedServerList/docs/api/reference/api/ch.andre601.advancedserverlist.api/objects/genericplayer.md

 # <api__interface></api__interface> GenericPlayer

-A basic interface used to store generic player data to use in placeholder resolving.
+Interface used by the API to share common information across all platforms.

-The different variants of AdvancedServerList implement this into their own class and may provide additional data not available through this interface.
+Platform-specific interfaces extending this interface are available and may offer additional features in addition to what this interface is offering.

-The following values will always be present, no matter the platform this interface is used on:
+This interface always offers data for the following:

 - [Name of the Player](#getname)
 - [Protocol version of the Player](#getprotocol)